-- 7.29 There are ongoing problems in the Martlesham Heath Retail Park and Business Park areas due to the high volume of car and HGV traffic accessing the retail and other commercial facilities.
+- 7.30 Martlesham Heath Retail Park and Business Park together form the Martlesham Heath General Employment Area.
+The extent of the Martlesham Heath Retail Park is as described in the Core Strategy and the Ipswich Borough and Suffolk Coastal Retail and Commercial Leisure Town Centre Study 2017, or as defined in a subsequent strategic policy.
+The remainder of the General Employment Area constitutes the Business Park.
+The General Employment Area is shown on the Policies Map. - 7.31 There are ongoing problems in the Martlesham Heath Retail Park and Business Park areas due to the high volume of car and HGV traffic accessing the retail and other commercial facilities.
 Whilst welcoming the economic benefits of high utilisation of these facilities, there is a downside to this.
-Policy MAR14 identifies the need to improve safe cycling and walking at the Retail Park and one of the reasons this is unsafe is because commonly there is insufficient parking provision in the dedicated parking areas so shoppers park out on the roadways. - 7.30 Policy MAR15 recognises that both the Retail Park and the Business Park have the potential to expand and therefore new stores and industrial/office units must ensure that sufficient parking is provided in order to minimise the on-street parking.
-This seeks to reflect the Suffolk County Council Parking Guidance11. - 7.31 It is also important to apply the direct experience of parking provision by requiring an assessment of the ratio of parking spaces to floorspace at existing stores and business premises and how well this accommodates the parking need.
+Policy MAR14 identifies the need to improve safe cycling and walking at the Retail Park and one of the reasons this is unsafe is because commonly there is insufficient parking provision in the dedicated parking areas so shoppers park out on the roadways. - 7.32 Both the Retail Park and the Business Park have the potential to expand and therefore new stores and industrial/office units must ensure that sufficient parking is provided in order to minimise the on-street parking.
+This seeks to reflect the Suffolk County Council Parking Guidance.